-Since 2007, WSAFCA, in partnership with the State of California, has expended approximately \$110 million toward the planning, design, land acquisition and construction of levee improvements to reduce flood risk to the City.
-This includes the completion of approximately \$36.5 million for the I Street Bridge, the Rivers, and CHP Academy EIPs, clearly demonstrating a local commitment to funding and implementing critical flood risk reduction projects.
-It is estimated that implementation of the Southport Project will cost \$170 million.
+From 2007 through June 2018, WSAFCA, in partnership with the State of California, has expended approximately \$152.2 million, as shown in Cumulative Program Expenditures in Table 2c.
+These expenses supported the planning, design, land acquisition and construction of levee improvements to reduce flood risk to the City.
+This includes the completion of approximately \$36.6 million for the I Street Bridge, the Rivers, and CHP Academy EIPs, clearly demonstrating a local commitment to funding and implementing critical flood risk reduction projects.
+It is estimated implementation of the Southport Project will cost \$176.4 million.
 WSAFCA awarded the Southport Project in November 2016, and it is planned for completion in 2019.
-In total, WSAFCA and DWR plant to advance \$206.5 million toward the improvement of critical features in the flood protection system.
+In total, WSAFCA and DWR plant to advance \$213.0 million toward the improvement of critical features in the flood protection system as shown in Table 2c Total EIP-UFRR Project Expense.
 Funding was appropriated by the State of California through Proposition 1E Bond funds and locally matched with funds from WSAFCA and a portion of the City's Measure V tax revenue.

 The planned expenditures for the federal, State, and local funding for the West Sacramento Federal Project, as presented in the 2016 Adequate Progress Report, are shown in Table 2a.
 The current planned expenditures for the federal, State, and local funding assumed as of July 2017 are shown in Table 2b.
-The difference in the planned 200-year project expenditures between tables 2a and 2b is associated with the approximate \$33.0 million reduction in the estimated cost to complete the Southport project.
+The current planned expenditures for the federal, State, and local funding assumed as of July 2018 are shown in Table 2c.
+The difference in the planned 200-year project expenditures between tables 2a versus 2b and 2c are associated with the cost estimated adjustments for the Southport project.
 Table 2a: WSLIP 200-year Expenditure Assumptions (ULOP Adequate Progress Report, June 2016)